Who needs to comply with DORA? All your questions answered

 - Managed service providers (MSPs)

-- Cybersecurity providers and other technology providers supporting core business services
+- Cybersecurity and other technology providers supporting core financial services

-- Cooperating with financial entities on regular resilience testing
+- Cooperating with financial entities on resilience testing

 - Notifying financial entities about ICT-related incidents and disruptions